marcferna/CakePHP-GoogleMapHelper/readme.md

 * **travelMode:** Travel mode (DRIVING, BICYCLING, TRANSIT, WALKING)
 * **directionsDiv:** Div ID to dump the step by step directions (The div needs to be before the getDirections() call)

-In order modify any of the default options shown above you need to create your marker passing the array as follows:
+In order modify any of the default options shown above you need pass the array as follows:
 ```php

 <?